 Performing File-Level Restore

-With guest OS file recovery (file-level restore), you can restore individual guest OS files and folders from VM backups created with Veeam Backup for Proxmox VE.
+With guest OS file recovery (file-level restore), you can restore individual guest OS files and folders from VM backups created with Veeam Plug-in for Proxmox VE.
 When restoring files and folders, you do not need to extract the VM image to a staging location or start the VM prior to restore.
 For more information on VM guest OS file restore, see the Veeam Backup & Replication User Guide, section Guest OS File Recovery.

 Important